cortsf/quterofi/README.md

 - Call with `--string <arg>` to start writing with string ARG already set

 - Call with `--invert` to treat the last word as a search engine alias.
-If your search string is `hello world ddg`, the underlying command will be `:open ddg hello world`, if and only if there is a search engine with alias `ddg` declared in your [querofi.toml](#engines) file.
+If your search string is `hello world ddg`, the underlying command will be `:open ddg hello world`, if and only if there is a search engine with alias `ddg` declared in your [quterofi.toml](#engines) file.
 This behavior is for **-kb-accept-entry**, you can also accept your entry with **-kb-custom-2** for your string to be interpreted verbatim (`:open hello world ddg`).

 - Call with `--history` to open the history menu directly (You can also enter this menu using **-kb-custom-6** in the main menu)